 Advertiser Disclosure: This site is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.

 For the uninitiated, airport lounges are sanctuaries inside of airports that offer amenities like free food and drinks, comfortable chairs, free showers and more.
 The best part, you don’t need to be flying in a premium cabin or spend thousands of dollars to obtain access to them.
 Anyone that downloaded Kara and Nate’s Ultimate Guide to Lounge Access, knows that the easiest way to gain airport lounge access is by getting a Priority Pass membership.

-Priority Pass is a program that offers access to over 1,000 airport lounges around the world.
+Priority Pass is a program that offers access to over 1,200 airport lounges around the world.
 Any time you transit through an airport with a lounge that is part of its network, you can access it — regardless of the airline or class of service you’re flying.
-Membership prices range from $89 – $359 per year (if you sign up using our 10% discount), but there are also several premium credit cards that come with free memberships (more on that in Kara and Nate’s guide).
+Membership prices range from $89 – $386 per year (if you sign up using our 10% discount), but there are also several premium credit cards like the Chase Sapphire Reserve® that come with free memberships (more on that in Kara and Nate’s guide).
 So, without further ado, here are the top 5 lounges you can access with your Priority Pass membership in the United States:

 1. Turkish Airlines Lounge at IAD

 Turkish Airlines is known for having spectacular lounges and its location at Washington-Dulles International Airport (IAD) is no exception.
 The lounge is beautifully furnished and has an impressive food and beverage selection — all free, of course.
 Best of all, since all terminals at IAD are connected airside, this lounge is also accessible by domestic passengers.